-Carolyn Albracht is an art education instructor in the Art and Design department at Wayne State College.
+Carolyn Albracht is an associate professor in the Art and Design Department at Wayne State College.
 A native Nebraskan, she earned a B.A. degree in studio art and psychology in 1999, an M.A. degree in museum studies in 2003, and a Ph.D. in education studies in 2016.

 Her research interests include art integration and place-based education.
 Her artistic practice involves an interest in intuitive markmaking and exploring pattern, texture, line, form, and color in mixed media watercolor.

 She is a member of the Alternative Education Resource Organization and has presented at their annual conference.
 She is also a member of American Education Research Association, as well as the Nebraska Art Teachers Association/National Art Education Association.
 She was awarded the NATA organization's Higher Education Art Educator of the Year award in 2016, and served as the 2014 chair at NATA/NAEA's fall conference.

 B.A., Studio Art and Psychology, University of Nebraska-Kearney

 Albracht's academic interests include art integration, particularly the experiences of preservice elementary teachers, and place-based education.